Overview

 ALTER EDGE * ADD CONSTRAINT EDGE KEY ON eID INT32

-When the edge property value type is not specified, it defaults to string
+When the property value type is not specified, it defaults to STRING:

 ALTER EDGE * ADD CONSTRAINT EDGE KEY ON tag

-In this case, all edge schemas must have a tag
+In this case, all edges must have a tag property of type STRING.

 ALTER EDGE * ADD CONSTRAINT EDGE KEY ON eID INT32, tag STRING